cloudstax/firecamp/catalog/zookeeper/README.md

 **JVM Configs**

 By default, the Java heap size is set to 4GB.
-If your ZooKeeper wants other memory, you could specify the "reserve-memory" when creating the ZooKeeper service by the firecamp-service-cli.
+If your ZooKeeper wants other memory, you could specify the "zk-heap-size" when creating the ZooKeeper service by the firecamp-service-cli.

 **Set JVM TTL for ZooKeeper Java client**